Universal Covertness for Discrete Memoryless Sources: Covertness for DMS with unknown distribution

-Additionally, the asymptotic rate $\displaystyle\plim_{n \to \infty} \frac{m(X^n)}{n}$ is optimal. \end{thm} \begin{proof} We first perform source resolvability with lossless reconstruction by means of ``random binning" \cite{HanBook,yassaee2014achievability,nafea2018new} as follows.
-Note that standard resolvability results \cite{HanBook} do not directly apply to our purposes as we require recoverability of the input from the output.
+We first perform source resolvability with lossless reconstruction of the input from the output by means of ``random binning" \cite{HanBook,yassaee2014achievability,nafea2018new}.
+Note that standard resolvability results~\cite{HanBook} do not directly apply to our purposes as they do not support the recoverability constraint of the input from the output.

 Let $m \in \mathbb{N}$ to be specified later and define $R_Y \triangleq H(Y) - \epsilon$, $\epsilon>0$, where $H(Y)$ is the entropy associated with the target distribution $p_Y$.
 To each $y^m \in \mathcal{Y}^m$, we assign an index $B(y^m) \in \llbracket 1 , 2^{mR_Y} \rrbracket$ uniformly at random.
 The joint probability distribution between $Y^m$ and $B(Y^m)$ is given by,